How to sharpen knives with a whetstone

 Whetstones are a great option for keeping your knife collection in top nick but don’t get too carried away and over sharpen your knives or place too much pressure on the blade.
 The angle you place your knife on the whetstone is important so do some research before you grind away if you have a particularly fancy knife.
 Some whetstones come with handy angle guides.

 You don’t need to use a whetstone to maintain your knives but only to sharpen them when they are in need.
-To find out more about maintaining your knives on a daily basis, check out: how to maintain your knives.

 Once you’ve mastered it, you and your knives will live happily ever after.
 That is for sure.